Guitar Capo Buyer's Guide

 Typical colors are silver and black.
 Other colors may be available in some styles.

-As your skills improve, you may find that you need a cut capo.
+As your skills improve, you may find that you need, or want to experiment with, a cut capo.
 Cut guitar capos press down on some strings, and allow the rest to ring normally.
 Most are cut for two or more strings.
 Some are cut to allow the E string to ring normally.
 This means you can quickly create drop-D tuning.
 One, by Third Hand, lets you select which strings are capo'd and which are not.

 ![]() |